jacobtomlinson/carte-noire/_posts/2019-03-15-mar-15-on-having-a-healthy-relationship-with-death.md

 No one deserves to die in their homes and safe spaces, be it where they live, their school, their place of worship, or their community center.
 Consequently, no one deserves to live in fear of these places being unsafe.

 No one deserves to die in self-pity, loneliness, and depression.
-Consequently, no one deserves to live completely alone, with no one to understand them or give them a helping hand.
-No one deserves to deal with their hardships alone, to go through trauma and abuse with no one to help them process it.
+Consequently, no one deserves face life completely alone, with no loved ones to understand them or give them a helping hand.
+No one deserves to have to deal with their hardships by themselves, to go through trauma, bullying, and abuse without knowing how to process it in a healthy way.

 ![Chirstchurch-Shooting](/resources/images/03-15-2019/christchurch_shooting.jpg)